0xPolygonHermez/zkevm-node/docs/components/rpc.md

 ## ZKEVM RPC:

-The ZKEVM RPC relays transactions to the Trusted sequencer (Hermez L2 network).
+The ZKEVM RPC relays transactions to the Trusted sequencer.

 ## Hard dependencies: